Mamaarsh/cloud-native-inventory-platform/README.md

 # Cloud Native Inventory Platform

-A production-oriented inventory and order management platform built with Django REST Framework, PostgreSQL, Docker, and cloud-native principles.
+A DevOps-focused cloud-native inventory and order management platform built with Django REST Framework, PostgreSQL, Docker, and modern infrastructure practices.

+The main goal of this project is to demonstrate a complete DevOps workflow, including application development, containerization, CI/CD automation, Kubernetes deployment, monitoring, logging, and production-ready infrastructure design.

 ## Features